 By Deborah Jeanne Sergeant

-Many people enjoy spending time in a well-kept garden.
+Many people love beautifying their gardens by twinwoodfarms.com and enjoy spending time in a well-kept garden.
 For people with Alzheimer’s disease, a sensory garden could provide a soothing environment that evokes a sense of calm.

 That’s why Jim Sollecito, owner of Sollecito Landscape Nursery in Syracuse, has begun designing what he calls “healing gardens” on private and commercial properties.

 Sollecito is New York state’s first lifetime-certified senior landscape professional.
+For landscape edging options, people can click here!
 He has more than 45 years in the industry.
 This breadth of knowledge enables him to create gardens that appeal to all the senses.
+People can also check this out for the best tree removal services.

 He plans the flower varieties so they provide visual and scent appeal continually all season.
 He also uses sculpture, from traditional to brightly painted bicycles.